 - Improved research methods for pulmonary function testing

-Due to their large patient volume and advanced technology, the pulmonary function laboratories are involved in many national and international research studies.
+Mayo continues to build on that tradition.
+The experts of the pulmonary function laboratories are involved in many national and international research studies.

 The Pulmonary Function Laboratory in Arizona is located in the Mayo Clinic Building on the Scottsdale campus and in the Mayo Clinic Hospital on the Phoenix Campus.
 The lab's services include more than 25 routine pulmonary diagnostic tests and more-specialized procedures.

-The Pulmonary Function Laboratory in Florida is located on 7th floor of Davis Building, provides more than 22 routine and diagnostic tests and many specialized procedures in a 5,000 square foot space consisting of 12 procedure rooms, including:
+The Pulmonary Function Laboratory in Florida is located on the seventh floor of Davis Building, provides more than 22 routine and diagnostic tests and many specialized procedures in a 5,000-square-foot space consisting of 12 procedure rooms, including:

 - Eight pulmonary function testing rooms